corda/corda/docs/source/transaction-data-types.rst

 FungibleAssets and Cash
 -----------------------

-There is a common ``FungibleAsset`` superclass for contracts which model fungible assets, with ``Cash`` being the obvious example.
-This is intended to be readily extensible to cover other assets, for example commodities could be modelled by using a state object that included further details such as location of the commodity.
+There is a common ``FungibleAsset`` superclass for contracts which model fungible assets, which also provides a standard interface for its subclasses' state objects to implement.
+The clear use-case is ``Cash``, however ``FungibleAsset`` is intended to be readily extensible to cover other assets, for example commodities could be modelled by using a subclass whose state objects include further details (location of the commodity, origin, grade, etc.) as needed.

 Transaction Types
 -----------------